everybytesystems/dhis2-dataflow-sdk/PUBLISHING_GUIDE.md

 ## 🎉 **Ready to Publish!**

-The DHIS2 DataFlow SDK is **production-ready** and can be published immediately to:
+The DHIS2 EBSCore SDK is **production-ready** and can be published immediately to:

 1. ✅ **JitPack** - 5 minutes setup, immediate availability
 2. ✅ **GitHub Packages** - 15 minutes setup, integrated with GitHub